zara-codes24/security-docs-qa-bot/readme.md

 # 🔒 Security Docs Q&A Bot

-A Retrieval-Augmented Generation (RAG) chatbot that answers questions about security documents (PDFs) using semantic search and LLM-powered responses.
+A Retrieval-Augmented Generation (RAG) chatbot that answers questions about security documents (PDFs) using semantic search and LLM powered responses.

 ## 🎯 What It Does

-Upload any security-related PDF (policy document, threat report, compliance guide) and ask natural language questions about it.
+Upload any security related PDF (policy document, threat report, compliance guide) and ask natural language questions about it.
 The bot retrieves the most relevant sections and generates accurate, context-grounded answers — instead of relying on the LLM's general knowledge alone.

 ## 🛠️ Tech Stack